djkramnik/ui_generator/README.md

 ## Thee Bart, Thee

-Experimenting with procedural generation of ui's for another project I'm cooking.
+Experimenting with procedural generation of user interfaces, for another project I'm cooking.
 Uses some custom code for writing responsive media query styles inline in react components.
 React, NextJS and styled components doing the heavy lifting.